andrea malmberg

 LifeEnergy.Guide

-Creator of a decision-support tool that helps individuals align financial and life decisions with what matters most—bringing clarity to trade-offs between money, time, and well-being.
+Creator of a well-being support platform that helps individuals align financial and life decisions with what matters most—bringing clarity to trade-offs and opportunities around money, time, and quality of life.

 Bunchgrass Land & Livestock

-Owner/operator of regenerative ranches, first in Wyoming and now in Northeast Oregon, including direct-to-consumer grassfed beef and lamb.
-Early adopter of direct marketing models that connect financial viability with land stewardship.
+Owner and manager of regenerative ranches, first in Wyoming and now in Northeast Oregon, including capitalizing on providing valuable ecological services and creating upstream economies.
+Early adopter of direct marketing models and agri-tourism endeavors that connect financial viability with land stewardship, meeting consumer demand for nutrient-rich food and authentic experiences.

 Stewardship Trust Concept